Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Methodology

 \subsection{Evaluation Metrics}

-Since we are the first to propose watermarking for copyright protection in multimodal RAG systems, we propose a set of evaluation metrics to assess the effectiveness of the \textit{AQUA} framework.
-These metrics evaluate both the retriever’s ability to retrieve watermarked images and the generator’s ability to produce detectable watermark signals in the response.
+We evaluate \textbf{AQUA} using multiple metrics that capture both retrieval and generation performance.
+Verification success rate and hypothesis-testing-based assessments quantify the overall effectiveness of watermark detection.
+In addition, we introduce Rank and Conditional Generation Success Rate (CGSR).

-\textbf{Rank} quantifies the strength of the \textit{association} between the trigger component $T_{trigger}$ of probe query and its corresponding target watermark image $I_{wm}$; a \textit{lower} Rank indicates better retrieval performance.
-For a given query, $D_{retrieved} = (I_1, I_2, \dots, I_k)$ indicates the top-$k$ retrieved images knowledge.
+\textbf{Rank} quantifies the strength of the \textit{association} between the trigger component $T_{trigger}$ of probe query and its corresponding target watermark image $I_{wm}$; a lower Rank indicates better retrieval performance.
+For a given query, $D_{retrieved} = (I_1, I_2, \dots, I_k)$ indicates the top-$k$ retrieved images.
 The Rank is defined as the 1-based index $r$ of $I_{wm}$ within $D_{retrieved}$.
-If $I_{wm}$ is not present within the top $k$ retrieved images, a penalty value, set to twice the retrieval depth ($2k$), is assigned.
-Formally, the Rank is calculated as: { }
+If $I_{wm}$ is not present within the top-$k$ retrieved images, a penalty value, set to twice the retrieval depth ($2k$), is assigned.
+Formally, the Rank is calculated as:

 \textbf{Conditional Generation Success Rate (CGSR)} measures the proportion of successful generations where the verification signature $S$ is correctly produced, given that the corresponding watermark image has been successfully retrieved.
-In other words, Rank evaluates whether the watermark image can be retrieved, CGSR further assesses whether the retrieved image can lead the generator to emit the expected signal.
 A \textit{higher} CGSR value signifies that this watermark image can better transmit the watermark signal through the black-box RAG system.
-Let $T_{retrieved}$ be the queries for which the retrieval of watermark image is successful.
-The CGSR is then defined as the success rate over the subset of successful retrievals: { }
+Let $T_{retrieved}$ be the queries for which the retrieval of the watermark image is successful.
+The CGSR is then defined as the success rate over the subset of successful retrievals:

-\textbf{SimScore} \textbf{quantifies the output} quantifies the \textit{semantic} similarity between a watermark probe query and a benign query with similar intent, as judged by an LLM (Gemini-2.5-Pro), with scores ranging from 0 to 100\%.
-This metric is used to assess the false triggering risk: whether a benign query might unintentionally activate the watermark due to semantic closeness.
-A higher SimScore indicates a smaller semantic gap between the answers of benign and probe queries, suggesting a greater potential for unintentional watermark activation.
-The prompting details are provided in Appendix \ref{app:prompt}.
+\textbf{SimScore} quantifies the \textit{semantic} similarity between two textual strings, as judged by an LLM (Gemini-2.5-Pro), with scores ranging from 0 to 100\%.
+In our evaluation, we apply SimScore to query pairs to assess false triggering risk and to response pairs to measure whether the watermark distorts normal system outputs.